 Businesses are often asked by their customers, general contractors and/or vendors to add a waiver of subrogation to their workers compensation policy.
 The provisions of this waiver can be confusing, and it can be difficult to know whether you should agree to such a stipulation.

-Before you can answer this question, you need to have a full understanding of the agreement you are about to make and how it could affect your workers compensation risk and the costs that are associated.
+Should you sign a waiver of subrogation?
+Before you can answer this question, you need to have a full understanding of the agreement you are about to make and how it could affect your workers’ compensation risk and any associated costs.

-Another factor to keep in mind is that this claim can eliminate or lower your potential dividend you may have available with your insurance company.
+Another factor to keep in mind is that this claim can eliminate or lower any potential dividend you may have available with your insurance company.
 The costs associated with these two factors could be substantial and result in an on-going financial burden.